4. Computer Setup

 Step 3: The Migration Assistant page is not included in the out-of-the-box experience but is available after setup is complete.
 If you're using Migration Assistant to transfer settings from another Mac, clear the System & Network checkbox.
 Leaving this checked will result in corruption that will require you to reset your device.

-Step 4: During setup, you'll be prompted to sign in with your Apple ID or create one.
+Step 4: During setup, you'll be prompted to sign in with your Apple Account or create one.
 You'll then be asked to create a local computer account.
 This is different from your Microsoft account and you should not use the same password.
+Review top of page for information about adding Apple Accounts to your Mac.

 Step 5: During setup, you'll also be prompted to use FileVault Disk Encryption; select Turn on FileVault disk encryption.
 This is required.
 If you don't enable FileVault at this point, it will be enforced after you complete Company Portal enrollment.